 Seafood Lovers Murrell’s Inlet

 This sleepy fishing town is located on a protected inlet and features an awesome marshwalk that can be explored, weather permitting.
-Known as the “Seafood Capital of South Carolina”, Murrell’s Inlet will be your go-to dining destination.
+Known as the “Seafood Capital of South Carolina“, Murrell’s Inlet will be your go-to dining destination.
 During the seasonal months of May through September, be prepared to wait, often for hours, for a table.
 My daughters adore Captain Dave’s Dockside Grill (which has been featured in Southern Living Magazine), a laid back Southern restaurant located on the water.
-They bring baskets of yummy hushpuppies to the table accompanied by strawberry butter.
+They deliver baskets of yummy hushpuppies with strawberry butter to the table as you order.

 Next door, Drunken Jack’s has a fun atmosphere, huge salad bar, and live music with a relaxing bar.
-Graham’s Landing is my favorite place on the inlet that not only has foodie-worthy eats and a nice patio overlooking the marsh, but also accepts reservations, something unheard of in these high tourist areas.
+Graham’s Landing is my favorite place on the inlet that not only has foodie-worthy eats and a nice patio overlooking the marsh.
+They also accept reservations, something unheard of in these high tourist areas.
 I recommend the seafood baskets (flounder, oysters, shrimp, scallops, or a combination of two) or Grambo’s Shrimp & Grits.
-One of our favorite inexpensive places to eat is River City Cafe; do not miss their magnificent sweet tea, burgers, fries, and grouper reuben.
+One of our favorite inexpensive places to eat is River City Cafe.
+Do not miss their magnificent sweet tea, burgers, fries, and Grouper Reuben.

 Murrell’s Inlet also is the home to Brookgreen Gardens, a combination of nature, flowers, art, and history all rolled into one stop.
 There are so many lovely things to see here, including their amazing sculptures.
-They also host holiday events.
 Another gem is the Huntington State Beach Park, one of the top birdwatching spots in North America.